VisualStudioCode 1.6.1 Released, Showing Our Passion for Brackets

 Changes to file name display

-The file names displayed in the tabs at the top of the editor are now more visible.
+The file names displayed in the tabs at the top of the editor appear to be more legible.

-Deleted files are now marked with a red strikethrough and the letter D.
+Deleted files are now shown in red with a strikethrough and the letter "D" next to them.

 I think it's been possible to tell which items have been deleted for some time, but I think it's now even easier to understand